udacity/create-your-own-adventure/english/destiny/destiny.md

 you have decided to persue your destiny.

+Or, perhaps you were really interested in your [density](../density/density.md)

 before you start you must have forgotten to pee so [go now](../eating-walls/find-a-toilet/find-a-toilet.md).

 now that you are relieved of the pressure underneath.